-- 3. Only in distributed systems: the cache coherence problem, both on metadata and on data.
-Depending on load patterns, this can lead to tremendous performance degradation, see example in section Example Failures of Scalability. - 4.
-Dimensioning of the network: throughput, latencies, queueing behaviour.
-See NOF in section Kirchhoff's Law: Suitability of Storage Networks.
+3. Only in non-trivial distributed systems: the cache coherence problem, both on metadata and on data, and/or on interactions between them.
+Depending on load patterns, this can lead to tremendous performance degradation, see example in section Example Failures of Scalability.